The growth of organic fruit puree in India

 The USDA label refers to the verification of organic products in terms of USDA organic guidelines which define the basic criteria that must be validated by a USDA certification agent before a product can be labelled as organic.
 The Indian organic certification ensures the raw materials used for growing the products should be free from synthetic pesticides.
 Organic farming regulation also includes testing of soil, water, and fruits from the organic farm.
 It should not contain any harmful pesticides and heavy metal residue.

 In the European Union standard, the European certification also guarantees other parameters such as conservation of soil fertility, preservation of biodiversity and transparent labelling.
-To obtain the EU logo, the products must be certified by a certification agency to attest their compliance with European organic regulation.
+To obtain the EU logo, the products must be certified by a certification agency to attest to their compliance with European organic regulations.

 Organic Fruit purees and concentrate that we offer

-Organic fruit puree production seems to be the ecofriendly method of production.
+Organic fruit puree production seems to be an ecofriendly method of production.
 Organic foods are chosen because people want to avoid toxic chemicals.
-Organic fruit pulps are grown with the minimal interference to the environment and support healthy living.
-Since harmful chemicals are not used in organic farming, there is a minimum pollution of soil, water, and air ensuring a safer and healthier environment.
+Organic fruit pulps are grown with minimal interference to the environment and support healthy living.
+Since harmful chemicals are not used in organic farming, there is minimum pollution of soil, water, and air ensuring a safer and healthier environment.